jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where a Spotlight Connection to an Availability Group failed on the default port. | DS-841 Cleaned SQL scripts of: Information Monitored Server - SQL Server Collection Execution Failure Collection 'LookupSQLText' failed. | DS-827
-Corrected a problem where Spotlight raised false VMware - Virtual Machine Heartbeat alarm. | DS-826 When the Database Unavailable alarm is raised the message includes the database name. | DS-802 Corrected a problem where Spotlight raised the alarm: "The SQL Server Agent service status cannot be determined because a registry key cannot be read due to lack of permission." | DS-779
+Corrected a problem where Spotlight raised false VMware - Virtual Machine Heartbeat alarm. | DS-826 Corrected source of error: Monitored Server - SQL Server Secondary Connection Failure: Connection 'SQLServerXEventsChannel' failed to connect: The event data stream was disconnected because there were too many outstanding events. | DS-822
+When the Database Unavailable alarm is raised the message includes the database name. | DS-802 Corrected a problem where Spotlight raised the alarm: "The SQL Server Agent service status cannot be determined because a registry key cannot be read due to lack of permission." | DS-779
 Corrected a problem where on the SQL Server \| High Availability drilldown, selecting a Log Shipping primary raised error: Invalid column name ("secondary_server") in table ("LogShippingPrimariesSecondaries") | DS-767